 Credit Hour and Work Expectation.
 This is a 3-credit-hour course.
 According to Ohio State policy, students should expect around 3 hours per week of time spent on direct instruction (instructor content and Carmen activities, for example) in addition to 6 hours of homework (reading and assignment preparation, for example) to receive a grade of (C) average.
-ASC Honors provides an excellent guide to scheduling and study expectations.

 Course Materials.
 All course-related materials (e.g., videos, readings, assignment instructions) will be accessible through our Carmen Canvas course site.
-Reading materials are detailed on page 13-15 of the syllabus, presented after the schedule.
+Reading materials are detailed on page 14-16 of the syllabus, presented after the schedule.